pbower/lightstream/README.md

 | Streaming                | `GenByteStream`, `Sink`        | ✅ |
 | Formats                  | IPC, Parquet, CSV, TLV         | ✅ |

+And more.
 Each layer is available as a trait + reference implementation.
 You can plug in your own framing, buffering, or encoding logic without rewriting the rest of the stack.

-**These slot into the Table Writers and Readers directly, so you have complete control of your stack.**
+**These slot into the Table Writers and Readers directly, so you have control of your stack and for high-performance wire formats.**

 ---